bastienbotrel/Predicting-lung-cancer-survival-time-by-OWKIN/README.md

 ### Sample size

 300 patients were included in the training set.
-The test set was splitted into two subsets: 63 patients in a public test set used to assess our model and 62 patients in a private test set used for the final ranking.
+The test set was splitted into two subsets: 63 patients in a public test set used to evaluate the model and 62 patients in a private test set used for the final ranking.

 ## Data Exploration and Cleaning